Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Progress guarantee

-Notice that every loop in LTQueueV1 is bounded, and no methods have to wait for another.
+Notice that every loop in LTQueueV1 is bounded, and no method have to wait for another.
 Therefore, LTQueueV1 is wait-free.

 === Memory reclamation